nh-server/switch-guide/docs/extras/updating.md

 ### Dumping your sysMMC firmware

 1. Make sure your sysMMC is up to date.
 If your sysMMC is not up-to-date, update it through the System Settings.
-2. Inject `RCMFirmwareDumper.bin` using TegraRCMGUI (Like you would with Hekate).
+2. Inject `TegraExplorer.bin` using TegraRCMGUI (Like you would with Hekate).
-3. Using the volume and power buttons, select `Dump Firmware`.
+3. Using the volume and power buttons, select `Tools` and then `Dump Firmware`.
 4. Wait about 1-2 minutes for the tool to dump your firmware.
 5. When the tool finishes, press any volume button.
-6. Select `Reboot to Hekate` (if this is not an available option, select `Reboot to RCM` and reinject Hekate) using the volume and power buttons.
+6. Select `Exit` and then `Reboot to Hekate`.

 ### Updating your emuMMC with ChoiDujourNX

 1. In Hekate go to `Launch -> Atmosphere FSS0 Emu`.
 2. Once booted, hold `R` while launching a game to boot into the homebrew launcher.
 3. Navigate to the `system updates` folder where you should see ChoiDujourNX, launch it.
-4. Once in ChoiDujourNX, navigate to `Firmware/(firmware version number)`.
+4. Once in ChoiDujourNX, navigate to `tegraexplorer/Firmware/<latest firmware number>`.
 In that folder you should see a large number of `.nca` files.
 5. Tap on `Choose` in the bottom right hand corner of the screen.
 6. When given the option, select your firmware that you have just dumped.
 If it is available, choose the update with `(Exfat)`.
 7. Tap `Select firmware` in the bottom right hand corner of the screen.